Seagate/cortx/doc/CORTX on JBOD.rst

 ###################################
 Running Distributed Scale-out CORTX
 ###################################
-This document provides information on the installation procedures that must be followed to install a set of CORTX servers doing distributed erasure across a set of storage devices.
+This document details the installation procedures that must be followed to install a set of CORTX servers doing distributed erasure across a set of storage devices.

 **************
 Limitations
 **************
-Please note that this is a preview of distributed CORTX doing network erasure and it is not yet failure resilient.
-Please do not use these instructions to run CORTX for production reasons nor for storing any critical data.
-Do note that the officially supported Seagate version of Lyve Drive Rack can be used for production reasons since it relies on erasure within the enclosures.
+Please note that this is a preview of distributed CORTX doing network erasure and it is not failure resilient.
+Do not use these instructions to run CORTX for production reasons nor for storing critical data.
+The official Seagate version of Lyve Drive Rack (LDR) can be used for production reasons as it relies on erasure within the enclosures.

 **************
 Prerequisites